 For loan commitments and financial guarantee contracts, the loss allowance is recognised as a provision within "Other liabilities".
-However, for contracts that include both a loan and an undrawn commitment and the Group cannot separately identify the expected credit losses on the undrawn commitment component from those on the loan component, the expected credit losses on the undrawn commitment are recognised together with the loss allowance for the loan.
-To the extent that the combined expected credit losses exceed the gross carrying amount of the loan, the expected credit losses are recognised as a provision.
+However, for contracts that include both a loan and an undrawn commitment and the Group cannot separately identify the expected credit losses on the undrawn commitment component from those on the loan component, the expected credit losses on the undrawn commitment component from those on the loan component, the expected credit losses exceed the gross carrying amount of the loan, the expected credit losses are recognised as a provision.